You should be aware of the following information, and use it in your practice:

-Over the past few months the Investigation Committee has been reviewing a matter of the partial collapse of a one-storey structure which was developed using the design/build process.
+The Investigation Committee has reviewed a matter of the partial collapse of a one-storey structure which was developed using the design/build process.
 This review revealed that there were at least three professional engineers involved in various structural aspects of the building, but there was no one professional engineer in overall charge of coordinating the structural design of the building and providing field inspection services for the structure.
 This lack of coordination of the structural aspects of the building contributed to the conditions which ultimately resulted in the partial failure of the structure.

 Each professional engineer who is involved in providing design engineering services for projects for which there is not a prime consultant is strongly reminded that it is the responsibility of each professional engineer to:

 - identify the design professional who is providing overall coordination of the engineering design services within the applicable area of practice (e.g. structural, mechanical, etc.),

 - clearly specify the requirements for 'designs to be provided by others' in those situations where his/her design interconnects with that of another designer, and

 - inform the client of the importance and value-added benefits of inspections and the significance of their being undertaken by the professional engineer responsible for the design.

 APEGM members involved with design of residential buildings using engineered lumber products; .i.e.
 Laminated Veneer Lumber (LVL), Parallel Strand Lumber (PSL) and Structural Composite Lumber (SCL) should take note of a potential problem associated with the use of standard adjustable steel columns and footings as referenced in Part 9 of the Manitoba Building Code (MBC).
 This concern was brought to the attention of the Association's Safety Committee by suppliers of pre-fabricated building components and building regulatory authorities.